 Boeing launched the ecoDemonstrator program in 2012 to enable aviation's relentless pursuit to improve efficiency, minimize its environmental footprint and enhance safety.
-With successive airplane platforms, the ecoDemonstrator program takes promising technologies out of laboratories and puts them through rigorous testing in an operational environment.
-Since the ecoDemonstrator first took flight, the program has helped solve real-world challenges for airlines, passengers and the environment.
-The operational tests continue to inspire Boeing to enhance sustainability and safety for its products and services.
+With successive airplane platforms, the ecoDemonstrator program takes promising technologies out of laboratories and tests them in an operational environment to help solve real-world challenges for airlines and passengers, and to help mitigate the climate impact of our industry.

-A dedicated team of engineers and specialists works year-round on the ecoDemonstrator program, which is part of the Boeing Commercial Airplanes Product Development organization.
-That team collaborates with technologists throughout Boeing and the industry on the selection process for the technologies to test onboard, which often takes years of preparation.
+A dedicated team of engineers and specialists supports the ecoDemonstrator program, which is part of the Boeing Commercial Airplanes Product Development organization.
+That team collaborates with experts throughout Boeing and the industry to select technologies to test onboard, which often takes years of preparation.
 Together, the team and technologists focus on a singular motto - "innovate, collaborate, accelerate" - to ensure they're supporting one another and the constant evolution of new ideas.

-The Boeing ecoDemonstrator program collaborates extensively with customers, suppliers, government agencies, academia and other stakeholders.
-Over the last decade, engineers and scientists at Boeing and its ecoDemonstrator partners expanded the scope of research beyond reducing emissions and enhancing safety and operational efficiency, to assess new features, services and approaches that can improve the entire aviation ecosystem.
+The Boeing ecoDemonstrator program has a legacy of bringing together customers, suppliers, government agencies, academia and other stakeholders to help test and advance sustainable technologies.
+Since the program's inception, engineers and scientists at Boeing and its ecoDemonstrator partners expanded the scope of research beyond reducing emissions and enhancing safety and operational efficiency, to assess new features, services and approaches that can improve the entire aviation ecosystem.